SolidWallOfCode/libswoc/doc/code/Lexicon.en.rst

 ****************

 |Lexicon| is a bidirectional mapping between strings and a numeric / enumeration type.
 It is intended
 to support parsing and diagnostics for enumerations.
+It has some significant advantages over a simple array of strings.

+*  The integer can be looked up by string.
+This makes parsing much easier and more robust.
+*  The integers do not have to be contiguous or zero based.
+*  Multiple names can map to the same integer.
+*  Defaults for missing names or integers.

 Definition
 **********